 - OA mandate for all publicly-funded research output

 The full policy paper can be downloaded here.

 COMMUNIA policy paper #4: A Positive Agenda for the Public Domain (November 2012)

 This policy paper proposes to contribute to defining a positive agenda for the Public Domain.
 It is grounded on a WIPO study by Professor Séverine Dusollier, Communia policy recommendations and Communia previous WIPO statements.

 This work-in-progress document presents policy recommendations and strategies aimed at the transnational level, namely WIPO CDIP and SCCR.
 Legal language will be drafted at a later stage.

 Policy recommendations are:

-COMMUNIA Progressive Agenda for the Digital Public Domain: A reply to the Call of the Greens/EFA group at the European Parliament
+COMMUNIA policy paper #3: Progressive Agenda for the Digital Public Domain: A reply to the Call of the Greens/EFA group at the European Parliament (September 2012)

-The paper (released on 22 January 2012) is a reaction to the European Commission’s proposal to amend the Directive on re-use of public sector information (2003/98/EC).
+The paper is a reaction to the European Commission’s proposal to amend the Directive on re-use of public sector information (2003/98/EC).